icd2k3/react-redux-slideshow-example/README.md

 > Note: usually for large data applications I would also include [Immutable](https://facebook.github.io/immutable-js) which provides an extra layer of predictability and security to application state.
 It would be very easy to modify reducers to use [Immutable](https://facebook.github.io/immutable-js) for this example.
 I just left it out because there is not much data in this example app.

+## Planned Improvements
+- Add router and routes for each image

 ## Get at Me!
 Please email me at me@justin-schrader.com or submit an issue if you have any questions or issues with this repo.
 Suggestions and PRs also welcome!